chrisworth75/groceries/README.md

-# groceries
+# groceriesApp
-a command line java app for scraping a portion of the sainsbury's groceries website
+a command line java app for scraping a portion of the sainsbury's groceriesApp website